Sex Madness: Reception

+Legacy

-In 2018, the film Sex Madness Revealed was released by Kino Lorber.
-Sex Madness Revealed features an audio commentary track over the original film, which features comedian Patton Oswalt and magician/actor Rob Zabrecky telling a fictitious history of the film.
-Sex Madness Revealed premiered at the Overlook Film Festival in April 2018.
-The film was directed by Tim Kirk and written by Kirk and Patrick Cooper.
+In 2018, the film Sex Madness Revealed, directed by Tim Kirk, was released by Kino Lorber.
+The film features an audio commentary track over the original film, which features comedian Patton Oswalt and magician and actor Rob Zabrecky telling a fictitious history of the film.
+It premiered at the 2nd annual Overlook Film Festival, in New Orleans, Louisiana, in April 2018.
+The film was written by Kirk and Patrick Cooper.
+Bill Arceneaux from Film Threat opined "worth a chuckle here and there, Sex Madness Revealed starts clever and fun but ends painted into a corner of its own making."
+The film was released on Blu-ray in May 2019, with commentary by Kirk and Cooper about the making of the movie.